2020-21 CHCCS Remote Learning Device Program

 Use of Personal Devices During the 1:1 Chromebook Program

-Every student will receive a district Chromebook that is optimized for all learning experiences.
+Every student will receive a district iPad (K-1st grade) or Chromebook (2nd-12th grades) that is optimized for all learning experiences.
 Students are expected to use the district-provided Chromebook and CTE devices for instructional purposes because they are configured with all the necessary applications, links and security settings for learning

 Per Board Policy 4318, this program does not prohibit a student to bring their personal device to school.
 However, students will not have access to our district network in order to decrease security risks and increase network speed and student safety on our internal network.